Grand Courage

 Grand Courage (Гран-КуражЪ) is a Russian heavy/power metal band that was formed in 1999 in Bronnitsy.

 History

 The band was founded by Mikhail Bugaev in 1999.
 At that time the band performed only in Bronnitsy.
 It began to gain fame only in 2004, when the "Golden lineup" was formed.

-In 2005 it won the prestigious contest "ProRock" and was a Grand Prix recipient.
+In 2005 it won the contest "ProRock" and was a Grand Prix recipient.

-On September 20, 2006, the band released its debut album Vechnaya igra, which was well received by fans and critics.
+On September 20, 2006, the band released its debut album Vechnaya igra.

 In 2007, the band's name changed from Courage to Grand Courage.

-In 2007 and 2008, Grand Courage performed in the famous rock festival Slava Rossii (Fame to Russia).
-Other bands performing there included Master, Black Obelisk, Arteria, and Mavrin.
+In 2007 and 2008, Grand Courage performed in the rock festival Slava Rossii (Fame to Russia).